dougrday/frontend-libraries/docs/README.md

 4. Utilize Material Web Components library to demonstrate utilization of Web Components.
 5. Measure and profile size and performance characteristics.

+## Generated Code

+The `npm install` command generates both backend and frontend code from the [OpenAPI specification here](../openapi.yml).

+### Frontend Code

+The frontend code is in the `shared` folder, under `src/generated`.
+In particular, it generates:

+* Models used by the contract
+* API classes that can be used directly by consumers

+### Backend Code

+The backend code is in the `server` folder.
+The entire folder is generated from the OpenAPI specification.

+There are a few files that are committed to source control, and won't be overwritten when regenerating the code from the OpenAPI spec.

+In particular, you should pay attention to the [HelloWorldApiController.java](server/src/main/java/org/openapitools/api/HelloWorldApiController.java) file, which contains a sample in-memory implementation of the API contract.
+You'll also want to check the `HelloWorldApi.java` file, which contains the actual API contract.

 <br />

 # Results